camunda-community-hub/script-connector/README.md

 [![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce)](https://github.com/camunda-community-hub/community/blob/main/extension-lifecycle.md#compatiblilty)

-_This is a community project meant for playing around with Zeebe.
-It is not officially supported by the Zeebe Team (i.e. no gurantees).
+_This is a community project that provides a connector.
+It is not officially supported by Camunda.
 Everybody is invited to contribute!_
-A Zeebe worker to evaluate scripts (i.e. script tasks).
+A connector to evaluate scripts (i.e. script tasks) that are not written in FEEL.
 Scripts are useful for prototyping, to do (simple) calculations, or creating/modifying variables.

 ## Usage

+### Legacy

+The legacy connector provides compatibility with the previous implementation `zeebe-script-worker`.

+>The context does not offer access to `job` or `zeebeClient` anymore.

 Example BPMN with service task: